-The proposed project does not propose any specific projects for future development beyond what was analyzed in the 2035 General Plan MEIR.
-Implementing the proposed project would not affect or modify existing City policies or development regulations addressing recreational facilities.
+The proposed ordinance amendments and rezoning of parcels do not propose any specific projects for future development beyond what was analyzed in the 2035 General Plan MEIR.
+Implementing the proposed Project would not affect or modify existing City policies or development regulations addressing recreational facilities.

-The proposed project would not result in a substantial increased demand for recreational facilities that has not already been addressed in the 2035 General Plan and Master EIR.
-The proposed project does not include any goals, policies, or programs that conflict with or supersede the City's existing development standards regarding recreational facilities.
+It is not anticipated that the proposed ordinance amendments and rezoning of parcels would result in a substantial increased demand for recreational facilities that has not already been addressed in the 2035 General Plan and Master EIR.
+The proposed Project does not include any goals, policies, or programs that conflict with or supersede the City's existing development standards regarding recreational facilities.

-Implementing the proposed project would result in no additional adverse significant impacts relating to recreation.
+Implementing the proposed ordinance amendments and rezoning of parcels would result in no adverse significant impacts relating to recreation beyond that evaluated in the 2035 General Plan MEIR.

-The project would have no additional project-specific environmental effects relating to Recreation.
+The proposed ordinance amendments and rezoning of parcels would have no additional project-specific environmental effects relating to Recreation.

-Issues : Effect will be studies in the EIR Effect can be mitigated to less than significant No additional significant environmental effect ANSPORTATION AND CIRCULATION the project: A) Roadway segments: degrade peak period Level of Service (LOS) from A,B,C or D (without the project) to E or F (with project) or the LOS (without project) is E or F, and project generated traffic increases the Volume to Capacity Ratio (V/C ratio) by 0.02 or more.
-X В) Intersections: degrade peak period level of service from A, B, C or D (without project) to E or F (with project) or the LOS (without project) is E or F, and project generated traffic increases the peak period average vehicle delay by five seconds or more.? x C) Freeway facilities: off-ramps with vehicle queues that extend into the ramp's deceleration area or onto the freeway; project traffic increases that cause any ramp's merge/diverge level of service to be worse than the freeway's level of service; project traffic increases that cause the freeway level of service to deteriorate beyond level of service threshold defined in the Caltrans Route Concept Report for the facility; or the expected ramp queue is greater than the storage capacity?
-X D) Transit: adversely affect public transit operations or fail to adequately provide for access to public? x E) Bicycle facilities: adversely affect bicycle travel, bicycle paths or fail to adequately provide for access by bicycle? Х F) Pedestrian: adversely affect pedestrian travel, pedestrian paths or fail to adequately provide for access by pedestrians? х and around the city.
-Major highways include Capital City Freeway (SR 51), I-5, SR 99, and SR 160.
-Sacramento also contains numerous arterial, collector, and neighborhood streets, some of which include bicycle lanes.
-Sacramento is relatively well served by regional and intercity transit facilities.
-The Sacramento Regional Transit District's (RT's) light rail system and series of bus routes serve the city and help to accommodate pedestrian traffic, particularly to and from the Central City area.
+Issues: : Effect will be studies in the EIR Effect can be mitigated to less than significant No additional significant environmental effect ANSPORTATION AND CIRCULATION the project: A) Roadway segments: degrade peak period Level of Service (LOS) from A,B,C or D (without the project) to E or F (with project) or the LOS (without project) is E or F, and project generated traffic increases the Volume to Capacity Ratio (V/C ratio) by 0.02 or more. х В) Intersections: degrade peak period level of service from A, B, C or D (without project) to E or F (with project) or the LOS (without project) is E or F, and project generated traffic increases the peak period average vehicle delay by five seconds or more.? х (C) Freeway facilities: off-ramps with vehicle queues that extend into the ramp's deceleration area or onto the freeway; project traffic increases that cause any ramp's merge/diverge level of service to be worse than the freeway's level of service; project traffic increases that cause the freeway level of service to deteriorate beyond level of service threshold defined in the Caltrans Route Concept Report for the facility; or the expected ramp queue is greater than the storage capacity? х D) Transit: adversely affect public transit operations or fail to adequately provide for access to public?
+X E) Bicycle facilities: adversely affect bicycle travel, bicycle paths or fail to adequately provide for access by bicycle?
+X F) Pedestrian: adversely affect pedestrian travel, pedestrian paths or fail to adequately provide for access by pedestrians? Х